 - Firearms – Because firearms are the most lethal among suicide methods, it is particularly important that you remove them until things improve at home, or, second best, lock them very securely.
 See below for Questions about Removing or Storing Firearms.

 - Medications – Don’t keep lethal doses at home.
 Your doctor, pharmacist, or the poison control center (1-800-222-1222) may be able to help you determine safe quantities for the medicines you need to keep on hand.
-Click here for information on how to dispose of excess medications safely.
 Be particularly aware of keeping prescription painkillers (such as oxycodone and methadone) under lock and key both because of their lethality and their potential for abuse.

 - Alcohol – Alcohol can both increase the chance that a person makes an unwise choice, like attempting suicide, and increase the lethality of a drug overdose.
 Keep only small quantities at home.

 3. Learn more about helping a family member who is feeling suicidal or has recently attempted suicide.

 Information about starting a conversation surrounding firearms with veterans.